What is Lumbago (acute lumbago)?

 Typical trigger situations:

-- The "trivial movement": putting on socks, brushing teeth, sneezing
+- The "trivial movement": Putting on socks, brushing teeth, sneezing

 Understanding biomechanical causes